jetbotml/IoT-Getting-Started/README.md

 ## Send Pi system data to AWS IoT
 1. make a copy of the start.sh
     - cp start.sh mystart.sh
-1. add the following to the nystart.sh before the # run pub/sub sample app using certificates downloaded in package
+1. add the following to the mystart.sh before the # run pub/sub sample app using certificates downloaded in package
    ```python
     if [ ! -d ./utils ]; then
       printf "\nCloning the util folder...\n"